Alexander Bortnikov: Director of the FSB

 On 12 May 2008, Bortnikov was appointed Director of the FSB by president Dmitry Medvedev.
 His tenure as FSB director has seen the agency return to the "punishing sword" once ascribed to the Cheka.

 Bortnikov is widely seen as a hawk and a willing participant in the Russian government's political repression at home and subversion abroad, however, compared to his peers, Bortnikov has a reputation as one of the more individually honest figures.
-One former FSB officer claimed Bornikov is "uncomfortable with the condition of the agency, the blatant corruption, the indiscipline, the mercenaryism.
-But he doesn’t know what to do about it, and thinks it’s not as important as doing the [political] job'."
+One former FSB officer claimed Bortnikov is "uncomfortable with the condition of the agency, the blatant corruption, the indiscipline, the mercenaryism.
+But he doesn't know what to do about it, and thinks it's not as important as doing the [political] job'."

 In a December 2017 open letter published by Kommersant, more than 30 Russian academics criticized Bortnikov for attempting to legitimize the Stalinist Great Purge in an interview he gave to Rossiiskaya Gazeta on the hundredth anniversary of the establishment of the Cheka, in which Bortnikov said the archives showed "a significant part" of the criminal cases of that period "had an objective side to them."
 Nikita Petrov, a historian who studies the Soviet security services for Memorial, condemned Bortnikov's claims as legal nihilism in an interview with Novaya Gazeta.

 Bortnikov and his son Denis are members of the Navalny 35, a list of Russian human rights abusers compiled by Alexei Navalny, both have been subsequently sanctioned by the United States, European Union, United Kingdom, Canada, and New Zealand.

-In March 2021, a law was enacted to allow presidential appointees like Bortnikov (who turns 70 in 2022) to serve past statutory retirement age.
+In March 2021, a law was enacted to allow presidential appointees like Bortnikov (who turned 70 in 2022) to serve past statutory retirement age.